SirEthanator/Catppuccin-Dots/README.md

 - Colors section of kitty config is a tweaked version of [Catppuccin for Kitty](https://github.com/catppuccin/kitty).

-- The zsh theme is tweaked [fox](https://github.com/trusktr/oh-my-zsh/blob/master/themes/fox.zsh-theme) with elements from [bira](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/bira.zsh-theme)
+- The zsh theme is tweaked [fox](https://github.com/trusktr/oh-my-zsh/blob/master/themes/fox.zsh-theme) with elements from [bira](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/bira.zsh-theme).

-- The styling on Swaync is slightly tweaked [Catppuccin for Swaync](https://github.com/catppuccin/swaync)
+- The styling on Swaync is slightly tweaked [Catppuccin for Swaync](https://github.com/catppuccin/swaync).

 ## Notes

 - These dotfiles were not created with the intent of others using them.
 You should look through at least some of the config if you plan on using it.

-- The Firefox CSS only uses Catppuccin colors when using dark mode
+- The Firefox CSS only uses Catppuccin colors when using dark mode.

-- The ```firefox/chrome```  directory goes in your firefox profile folder
+- The ```firefox/chrome```  directory goes in your firefox profile folder.

 - Firefox CSS requires ```toolkit.legacyUserProfileCustomizations.stylesheets``` to be enabled in about:config.